jaimeyzzz/cuda_cuts/README.md

 # CUDACuts
 Based on CUDA Cuts Code
 NPPI library remove graphcut algorithm after CUDA version 7.0.
-Aims to give a fast version of graphcut algorithm on CUDA.
+This project aims to give a fast version of graphcut algorithm on CUDA.

-# TODO
+### TODO
 1. optimaze cuda cuts algorihtms in the paper
 2. support complicated graph structure (not only plain images)